ARBEEV/Arbeevcommunity/README.md

 Our team doesn't have the same skills.

-Even though there are some people who do not have skills, we still need and embrace them.
+Even though there is person who doesn't have the skills, we still need and embrace them.

 Even so, he was very helpful and we did not consider him a burden